openrisc/openrisc.github.io/architecture.md

  - Create a new proposal by copying the [proposal template](/proposals/template) in the in the [openrisc.io](https://github.com/openrisc/openrisc.github.io) project and making a pull request.
- - Send mail to the <openrisc@lists.librecores.org> mailing list for discssion
+ - Send mail to the <openrisc@lists.librecores.org> mailing list for discussion
  - Once a critical mass of proposals are made we will discuss the final cut of changes
  - Once the final proposals are decided a volunteer will update the `odt` and `pdf` [docs](https://github.com/openrisc/doc) and post back to this Specification page with a new revision.
+ - After the proposal is added to the specification and the revision page is create mark all proposal drafts as accepted.

 ## Revisions